khalidfo/database-resources/README.md

 **More...**
 Explore additional resources, articles, forums, and communities to stay updated on the latest trends.

+> [!NOTE]
-Feel free to explore these resources, enhancing your knowledge and skills in the dynamic field of databases.
+> Feel free to share these resources, enhancing your knowledge and skills in the dynamic field of databases.